jensstein/oandbackup/FAQ.md

 ### What is Neo Backup?

-Neo Backup (short NB) is a fork of [OAndBackup](https://gitlab.com/jensstein/oandbackup) (which is inactive) with the aim to keep such a great and useful FOSS backup and recovery tool alive beyond 202x.
+Neo Backup (NB) is a fork of [OAndBackup](https://gitlab.com/jensstein/oandbackup) (which is inactive) with the aim to keep such a great and useful FOSS backup and recovery tool alive beyond 202X.

-Most of the functionality and UI of the app was rewritten and it already got more stable.
+Most of the functionality and UI of the app has been re-written and it has already gotten much more stable.
 It is also a goal to add features which could ease the backup/restore workflow with any device.

-NB requires root and allows you to backup individual apps and their data.
-Both backup and restore of individual programs one at a time, batch backup and restore of multiple programs, as well as scheduled backups are supported.
+NB **requires root** and allows you to backup individual apps with their data.
+Backup and restore of individual programs one at a time, batch backup and restore of multiple programs, as well as scheduled backups are supported.

-Neo-Backup is part of the NeoApplications: https://github.com/NeoApplications
+Neo-Backup is part of the NeoApplications Suite: https://github.com/NeoApplications

 ### What is OAndBackupX?

-OAndBackupX (short OABX) was the former name of the project.
-You may find some reference in here or in the in-app usage notes, we missed to change yet.
+OAndBackupX (OABX) was the former name of the project.
+You may find some reference in here or in the in-app usage notes, we have missed and are yet to change.
 The initial OABX release was in March 2020.
 The rename to NB took place more or less exactly at the second birthday of the project (between version 7 and 8), so stable version 7.0.0 still has the name OAndBackupX.

 ### Which Android Versions are supported?